carlowisse/sentinel/README.md

 <br>

 ## Issues
-If there are any issues during install, or manual configuration (steps missed/needed), please raise an issue on the issue tab and I will look into it.
+If there are any issues please raise an issue on the issue tab and I will look into it.

 If there is an issue with the lists please go to the [sentinel-lists](https://github.com/carlowisse/sentinel-lists) repository and raise an issue there.